jtheisen/sqlizer/readme.md

 I want at least:

-* Type-safety when using TypeScript (on the *data model* when building queryies, not just the ORM's API)
+* Type-safety when using TypeScript (on the *data model* when building queries, not just the ORM's API)
 * Queries should look elegant and be easily comprehensible (especially joins and infix operators make our lives difficult without special language support)